 You said you took to lighthousekeeping;

 quiet, but for my wild honey whiskey dancing

-and I would sing you a country mile sounding
+and I sang you a country mile sounding

 I’m sorry I don’t have more specifics, like that time I took a sharp palm knife